unifiedstreaming/pycpix/README.md

 ### Scripts

-Example scripts which can be used with Widevine and Playready test servers to get or create keys and produce CPIX documents are availale in `example`.
+Example scripts which can be used with Widevine and Playready test servers to get or create keys and produce CPIX documents are available in `example`.

 ### Simple CPIX